 Without the key, the data is unreadable.
 For example, the phrase "plain text" could be transformed to "~Sš£WÕN3@f" when encrypted.
-The effectiveness of encryption depends on both the encryption standard and the strength of the key used.
+The effectiveness of encryption depends on the encryption standard, the strength and the secrecy of the key used.